Jon Claerbout's Classroom

 If you send me email with the subject Put me on your book email list I, claerbout @ stanford.edu will put your name on a (confidential) mailing list.

 Book on web in html?
-PDF printable video narration slides GEOPHYSICAL IMAGE ESTIMATION BY EXAMPLE: , Still known by the acronym (GEE) of its previous title, Geophysical Estimation by Example.
-There is a classroom version and a slightly longer unfinished version with many loose ends.
-Some experimental video.
-Go to the 2008 class web site.
+PDF versions video narration illustrations GEOPHYSICAL IMAGE ESTIMATION BY EXAMPLE (GEE), 2014, Two versions (1) Classroom version, 226pp, 118 illustrations, and (2) unfinished version with many loose ends.
+The 2008 class web site.
 The F90 library.
-Poster advertisments: one, two older version Class version, Unfinished version ,
+Poster advertisments: one, two older version Class.

-Chapters 1,2,... here BASIC EARTH IMAGING (BEI): 2010, We carry a raw 2-D seismic data set through all steps of data processing with (almost) all the computer code (F77) required.
+All here now.
+Hooray! here BASIC EARTH IMAGING (BEI), 2010, We carry a raw 2-D seismic data set through all steps of data processing with (almost) all the computer code (F77) required.
 Taught annually in fall quarter.
 Code library here here

 A few bits here EARTH SOUNDINGS ANALYSIS: Processing versus Inversion (PVI), 1992.
 Signal analysis.
 Introduction to inversion. here here not yet here IMAGING THE EARTH'S INTERIOR (IEI), 1985.
 My most widely quoted book, 300 pages, out of print, but here now!
 John Louie has created a magnificent Java adaptation of this class. here, mostly here,

 not yet here FUNDAMENTALS OF GEOPHYSICAL DATA PROCESSING (FGDP) 1976.
 Some people say this book, my first one, is the most creative (though the most difficult). here, mostly here ,